 Multispectral Whole Slide imaging (mWSI)

-Currently located at the National Emerging Infectious Diseases Laboratories (NEIDL), the Vectra Polaris is managed by NEIDL Comparative Pathology Laboratory (NCPL) staff.
-It will be moved to the Integrated Biomedical Imaging Services (IBIS) space in the Housman (R) building, 8th floor, 72 East Concord St., Boston, when renovations are complete.
-The renovations will include development of a dedicated image analysis suite with four perpetual licenses of inFORM image analysis software that will afford multispectral unmixing of whole slide images and quantitative analysis such as positive pixel analysis, cell phenotyping, and spatial analysis.
+Managed by NEIDL Comparative Pathology Laboratory (NCPL) staff.
+The Vectra Polaris is located within the Integrated Biomedical Imaging Services (IBIS) space in the Housman (R) building, 8th floor, 72 East Concord St., Boston.
+A dedicated image analysis suite with four perpetual licenses of inFORM image analysis software are conveniently located adjacent to the instrument affording multispectral unmixing of whole slide images and quantitative analysis such as positive pixel analysis, cell phenotyping, and spatial analysis.

 Akoya Biosciences Vectra Polaris Whole Slide Imaging System

-The addition of a Vectra Polaris Quantitative Pathology Imaging System to the BUSM research community includes:
+The addition of a Vectra Polaris Quantitative Pathology Imaging System to the BU medical campus research community includes:

 - Enhanced utilization of biological specimens derived from research projects by affording the capacity of high throughput whole slide image acquisition of both brightfield and high-plex fluorescent images-up to six colors plus DAPI using the rapid acquisition MoTIF workflow.